-The formula (\ref{func_J}) describes all three emission regimes, i.e. field and thermal emission as well as the intermediate range where the impact of both processes is comparable.
-In this paper we study the field-assisted thermal emission, in this regime the particles are extracted from the cathode due to the thermal energy while the external electric field serves the twofold purpose of reducing the surface barrier via the Schottky effect and sweeping electrons away from the cathode.
-Here the field energy slope factor takes the form
+Equation (\ref{func_J}) describes all three emission regimes, i.e., field and thermal emissions as well as the intermediate range where the impact of both processes is comparable.
+However, the forms of $\beta_F$ and the function $s(F,T)$ depend on the regime chosen.
+In this paper we focus on the field-assisted thermal emission; in this regime the particles are extracted from the cathode due to the thermal energy, while the external electric field serves the twofold purpose of reducing the surface barrier via the Schottky effect and sweeping electrons away from the cathode.